synthesizebio/pysynthbio/usage/quickstart.rst

 Quickstart
 ==========

+``pysynthbio`` is a Python package that provides a convenient interface to the `Synthesize Bio <https://www.synthesize.bio/>`_ API, allowing users to generate realistic gene expression data based on specified biological conditions.
+This package enables researchers to easily access AI-generated transcriptomic data for various modalities including bulk RNA-seq, single-cell RNA-seq, microarray data, and more.

+Alternatively, you can AI generate datasets from our `platform website <https://app.synthesize.bio/datasets/>`_.
-This guide will help you get started with pysynthbio quickly.
+This guide will help you get started with ``pysynthbio`` quickly.

 Get your API key
 ----------------